glueops-rip/glueops-dev-old/docs/predeployment/oauth.md

 ## 2. Generate Client Secret

 The client secret is a confidential value that is used for secure communication.
-To generate this:

-In the OAuth app settings page, scroll down to the Client Secrets section and click on **Generate a new client secret**.
+In the OAuth app settings page:

+- Scroll down to the **Client Secrets** section
+- Click on **Generate a new client secret**.

 <img width="541" alt="register_oauth" src="https://github.com/GlueOps/glueops-dev/assets/39309699/6de6a13d-2a85-4dcf-b89d-e9c42ddda396"/>